jzemmels/RllTrails/README.md

 # RllTrails
 A mobile-friendly shiny app to visualize custom AllTrails Lists.
+(Forgive the terrible naming scheme)

 The map UI on the Android version of AllTrails sucks (at least on my phone) and the app doesn't allow you to visualize a user-created list of trails on a map.
 I built this app using the `shiny` and `shinyMobile` R packages; the former constructs interactive web applications and the latter converts an application to a mobile-friendly interface.